How to Stop a Dog From Nipping at Ankles and Pant Legs

 Back to the Maltese owner, she was obviously very concerned; the behavior was quite serious.
-While the biting never got to break skin, people were scared and the owner was obviously at her wit's end, and I could tell from the way she was talking that she was seriously considering bringing this young dog back to the rescue.
-I told her since we did not know the history of the dog, the behavior may not be easy to eradicate and no guarantees of the outcome of the behavior could be made.
-My code of ethics requires me to never make any guarantees when training dogs and I comply with this readily as I would never feel comfortable in doing so.
+While the biting never broke the skin, people were scared, and the owner was obviously at her wit's end, and I could tell from the way she was talking that she was seriously considering bringing this young dog back to the rescue.
+I told her since we did not know the history of the dog, the behavior may not be easy to eradicate, and no guarantees of the outcome of the behavior could be made.
+My code of ethics requires me to never make any guarantees when training dogs, and I comply with this readily as I would never feel comfortable in doing so.
 Read more about why a good trainer never makes guarantees.

 I, therefore, provided her with an extensive dog behavior modification program she had to adhere strictly to if she wanted to put her dog up for success.
 I will share it here in case dog owners in need may find it helpful.

 How to Stop a Dog From Nipping Legs

-One note of caution: while correcting your dog for nipping ankles and pant legs may seem like a logical approach, you may notice it may not be working and it may even be making the behavior worse!
-There may may be several reasons for this.
+One note of caution: while correcting your dog for nipping ankles and pant legs may seem like a logical approach, you may notice it may not be working, and it may even be making the behavior worse!
+There may be several reasons for this.
 Perhaps the act of chasing those pant legs is much more rewarding than the correction, or perhaps the behavior is fear-based and your correction is exacerbating this state of mind.
 Because many dog owners do not know if the behavior is fear-based or part of prey drive (and this can only be evaluated by closely observing the body language when the dog lunges and tries to nip) the best approach would be to ask your dog for alternate behaviors.